-Milwaukee Brewing Company has a longer history in the city than most patrons first assume.
+Milwaukee Brewing Company has a long history in the city than most patrons first assume.
 While the current brewing operations are only a few years old, the brewery technically goes back to the late 1990s with the micro-brews offered at the Milwaukee Ale House.

-Thankfully those beers became popular enough for operations to expand to Walker Point, and now, a second location in the old Pabst brewing neighborhood.
+Thankfully, those beers became popular enough for operations to expand to Walker Point, and now, a second location in the old Pabst brewing neighborhood.
 Known as MKE Brewing, the company is known for putting together some awesome beers that are available throughout the city at area bars and liquor stores.

 The tour at the Walkers Point location of Milwaukee Brewing Company shouldn’t be missed.
 The real highlight is not necessarily the tour itself—though it certainly is interesting, and you will learn a few things about the brewing process.

 Instead, the real highlight is the opportunity to sample numerous MKE beers before and after the tour.
 Be sure to pace yourself because you will have the opportunity to sample most of the beers currently on tap, in addition to receiving some souvenirs and a token for a beer at one of the nearby bars.
-For a true Milwaukee beer experience, stop into Milwaukee Brewing Company.
+For a true Milwaukee beer experience, stop at Milwaukee Brewing Company.

 About The Milwaukee Ale House Brewery: A staple along Milwaukee’s Riverfront, Milwaukee Alehouse has been brewing up their tasty brews since